-- 1. Development proposals should protect, and where possible, positively contribute to the following views and vistas:
+- 1. Development proposals should protect, and where possible, positively contribute to the following views and vistas.

+These views and vistas are shown on the photographs and inset maps at Map 9 at pages 81-83:

 - a) Court Lodge Farm to Charing/North Downs

 - b) New Road to Greenhill/ The Weald

 - c) New Road to the North Downs

 - d) Mundy Bois Road to the village/church

 - e) Bedlam Lane to the Greensand Ridge

 - f) Egerton House over the Weald

 - g) Link Hill to Pembles Cross

 - h) Elm Close and the Recreation Ground to the Weald

-- 2. The parish church of St James is a focus for many key views towards and within the village.
+- 2. The Grade 1 Listed Parish Church of St James is a focus for many key views towards and within the village.
 Any new development should be sensitive to this and avoid obscuring this significant landmark.